Albert0i/react_redux_tutorial/README.md

 So they each get their own slice.

 > Creating a slice requires a string name to identify the slice, an initial state value, and one or more reducer functions to define how the state can be updated.
 Once a slice is created, we can export the generated Redux action creators and the reducer function for the whole slice.

+> Redux itself does not care about how your application's folders and files are structured.
+However, co-locating logic for a given feature in one place typically makes it easier to maintain that code.
+Redux.org recommend that most applications should structure files using a **"feature folder"** approach (all files for a feature in the same folder) or the "ducks" pattern (all Redux logic for a feature in a single file), rather than splitting logic across separate folders by "type" of code (reducers, actions, etc).

 features/counter/counterSlice.js
 ```javascript